 Students who wish to pursue an associate degree at Cañada College who have already been awarded a bachelor's degree from a regionally accredited college or university in the United States may be exempt from Cañada College local associate degree general education requirements.
 This pathway does not apply to Associate Degrees for Transfer (AA/AS-Ts).
-Students must still complete a minimum of 12 units in residence at Cañada College.
-For the major, at least 12 units, or 50% of the units required for the major, whichever is fewer, must be completed at Cañada College.
+Students must complete at least 12 semester units in residence within the San Mateo County Community College District.
+Students must complete 12 units or 50% of the units required for the major, whichever is fewer, at one or more of the San Mateo County Community College District colleges.
 All other local requirements may be waived if the completed bachelor's degree includes coursework that fulfills the Title 5 minimum requirements for the associate degree as noted below.